TimJones7/Collatz-Collapser-w-Tests/README.md

 <img src="https://i.imgur.com/eVa5MPX.png" width="500" height="400" />

 # Collatz Collapser
-> with x-unit testing using FluentAssertions
+> This is the functionality behind the Collatz Collapser Minimal API... with x-unit testing using FluentAssertions

 Collatz Collapser is a small console app for calculating the paths that numbers take en route to the eventual ```1-4-2``` pattern proposted by Lothar Collatz in 1937, as well as various other statistics.
 #